bolangi/fftrim/README.md

 1:12 minutes of the second clip.
 Similarly, 1+2+65 and 1+2+1:05 mean a position of 1:05 into the third clip.

+The source files are concatenated into an intermediate file using the basename of the first source file appended with .mp4.

 ### Batch mode

     fftrim --source-dir raw --target-dir final